UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • You can lower jitter by switching to a wired Ethernet connection, upgrading your router, or prioritizing traffic with QoS settings.

-We’ve all been there: you’re about to make a crucial point on a video call or take the winning shot in a match of Call of Duty, and suddenly, everything freezes.
+We’ve all been there: you’re about to make a crucial point on a remote video call or take the winning shot in a match of Call of Duty, and suddenly, everything freezes.
 You didn’t lose your internet connection entirely, but the stuttering, robotic audio, and “rubber-banding” made the experience impossible.
-While most people focus exclusively on high download speeds, the true hero of a smooth online experience is stability, measured by something called jitter.
-This guide explains exactly what jitter is, how it differs from your ping, and the practical steps you can take to fix it so you can get back to seamless gaming and streaming.
+While most people focus exclusively on getting high download speeds, the true hero of a smooth online experience is stability, measured by something called jitter.
+This guide explains exactly what jitter is, how it differs from your ping, and the practical steps you can take to fix network jitter so you can get back to seamless gaming, streaming, and remote work.

 What Is Jitter in Networking?